vargaking/CBL-car-racing/README.md

 collision and speed.
 (The number of reached checkpoints is taken into account only to avoid the bot trying to cheat the system).
 The logic runs in a separate thread to improve performance.
-We found the optimal depth for the search to be around 7-8, so it can run on real-time on machines such as laptops (tested on Ryzen 7 5600U).
+We found the optimal depth for the search to be around 7-8, so it can run on real-time on machines such as laptops (tested on Ryzen 7 5600U and Core dual-core i5 1.6GHz).
 It has limited options compared to a human player, since it can only perform 1 action every 500 milliseconds.
 There is room for optimization, but the bot is quite competitive at its current state.

+## Learning goals
+- Version control and collaboration with Git
+- Gradle build system
+- Java and Swing GUI
+- Algorithm design and optimization